hashgraph/hedera-cli/README.md

 ### Overview

 The network command in the Hedera CLI tool is designed to manage and interact with different Hedera networks.
-It allows users to switch between networks (such as mainnet and testnet) and list available networks.
+It allows users to switch between networks and list available networks.
 This flexibility is crucial for developers who need to test their applications in different network environments.

 ```
 network use